Memorable Manitobans: Henry Martindale Speechly (1866-1951)

 Physician and surgeon, naturalist.

-In 1893, he married Mary Barrett.
-They had three children: Margaret Mary Speechly, William G. Speechly (1906-?), and Leslie Barrett Speechly (1909-?).
+In 1895, he married Mary Barrett and they had three children: Margaret Mary Speechly, William Grove Speechly (1906-1982), and Leslie Barrett Speechly (1909-1997).
 He was Secretary of the Pilot Mound Board of Trade, President of the Brotherhood of St. Andrew in Canada (1922), President of the Winnipeg Boy Scouts Association, President of the Manitoba Museum (1933-1947), and a member of the Canadian Club of Winnipeg, Thistle Curling Club, and Assiniboine Lawn Bowling Club.
-He was a distinguished horticulturalist, the first President of the Manitoba Horticultural and Forestry Association in 1911.
+He was a distinguished horticulturalist, the first President of the Manitoba Horticultural and Forestry Association (1911-1916).
 He helped found the Natural History Society of Manitoba in 1920.
 In 1943 he was given an honorary doctorate by the University of Manitoba.

 Birth registrations, Manitoba Vital Statistics.

 1911 Canada census, Automated Genealogy.